Nimishmangee/Todoey-iOS-Realm/README.md

 ## To install

-Using terminal cd to project directory, use command pod install, then launch file with .xcworkspace and it'll be all set
+Using terminal cd to project directory, use command pod install, then launch file with .xcworkspace and it'll be all set.